-Our response to the risk Key observations communicated to the Audit Committee Aluation of unlisted investments (\$1,024m, ' comparative \$1,192m) after to the Audit Committee Report (page 5); Accounting policies (page 65); ad Note 7 of the Financial Statements age 73) ere is a risk of material misstatement lating to management override of controls were the calculation of the rate used to scount future cash flows for unlisted vestments, and the estimation of the timing those cash flows.
-The process involves anual input of a discount rate and the spected future timing of those cash flows. e discount rate has a high likelihood of aterial misstatement due to complexity and bjectivity of the judgements made across number of investments, magnitude of otential misstatement that could result from e risk or likelihood of this risk occurring.
-Ye identified this risk as having an element management override of control and ence this significant risk is also a fraud risk.
-Our response to the risk To test the valuation of unlisted investments, our audit procedures included, among others: gaining an understanding through enquiry regarding the controls over the discount rates applied and the risk of management override of such controls reviewing the latest available information for each of the borrowers, in particular focusing on evidence of changes in credit risk, including through incremental borrowing from third parties considering evidence of changes in general market rates arising from transactions involving third parties obtaining and reviewing underlying analyst reports used as part of the future cash flow expectations we considered whether likely changes in cash flows have been taken into account in management's estimates involving a valuation team with specialised knowledge in assessing the discount rates applied to the loans, and reviewing and challenging any observations made on their -
+Risk Our response to the risk Key observations communicated to the Audit Committee Valuation of unlisted investments (\$1,203m PY comparative \$1,224m) Refer to the Audit Committee Report (page 45); Accounting policies (page 64); and Note 7 of the Financial Statements (page 73) There is a risk of material misstatement relating to management override of controls over the calculation of the rate used to discount future cash flows for unlisted investments, and the estimation of the timing of those cash flows.
+The process involves manual input of a discount rate and the expected future timing of those cash flows.
+The discount rate has a high likelihood of material misstatement due to complexity and subjectivity of the judgements made across a number of investments.
+We identified this risk as having an element of management override of control and hence this significant risk is also a fraud risk.
+To test the valuation of unlisted investments, our audit procedures included, among others: • gaining an understanding of the controls over the discount rates applied and the risk of management override of such controls • reviewing the latest available information for each of the borrowers, in particular focusing on evidence of changes in credit risk, including through incremental borrowing from third parties • considering evidence of changes in general market rates arising from transactions involving third parties • for cash flows dependent on product sales, obtaining and reviewing underlying analyst reports used as part of the future cash flow expectations • considering whether likely changes in cash flows have been taken into account in management's estimates • involving a valuation team with specialised knowledge in assessing the discount rates applied to certain loans, and reviewing and challenging any observations made on their reasonableness • performing sensitivity analysis of the impact of changes in certain assumptions used on the fair value in the model We concluded that the valuation of unlisted investments is materially correct on the basis of our procedures performed.